Williams & Works has been working with WMEAC and Grand Valley State University to promote water trails in West Michigan.

 Williams & Works is instrumental in bringing new wastewater biological treatment technology to the U.S. as described in the article, "German-made Anaerobic Digester to Debut in Lowell"

 Williams & Works is working to revitalize the Southtown neighborhood in Grand Rapids.

 W&W's own Lynee Wells, AICP, is helping to build a better block in Grand Rapids

 Williams & Works is working on a Master Plan update in Mason County.

-Williams & Works has recently added high definition scanning to its suite of survey services.
+Williams & Works' suite of survey services includes high definition scanning.
 Contact us to learn more about high definition scanning and how Williams & Works is on the leading edge of this exciting new technology.

 We are hiring!